ofemiashiru/CI_MS1_ABL/README.md

 ![Logo Navigation and Search bar](docs/features/feature-navigation-bar.png)

 ### Login and Register Modals
-- Allow users to login and/or register to AfrobeatsLib
+- Allow users to login and/or register to AfrobeatsLib (User story - 6)
 - This will be a feature that will be developed in future iterations

 ![Login opens Login Modal](docs/features/feature-login-modal.png)